-- We build SIMEDC, a discrete-event simulator that characterizes the reliability of an erasure-coded data center.
-It is designed to be comprehensive by accounting for various factors as inputs, including the data center topology, erasure codes (e.g., the classical Reed-Solomon codes [25], and the recently proposed Local Reconstruction Codes [18] and Double Regenerating Codes [16]), redundancy placement (i.e., flat or hierarchical), as well as failure/repair patterns of different subsystems derived from either statistical models or production traces.
-It reports different reliability metrics that capture the durability and availability of an erasure-coded data center. - We conduct extensive reliability analysis using SIMEDC.
-We find that hierarchical placement generally achieves higher reliability than flat placement due to the reduction of cross-rack repair traffic, even though its reliability degrades in the presence of correlated failures.
-We also observe similar behaviors based on production traces collected at Los Alamos National Laboratory [27].
+• We build SIMEDC, a discrete-event simulator that characterizes the reliability of an erasure-coded data center.
+It is designed to be comprehensive by accounting for various factors as inputs, including the data center topology, erasure codes (e.g., the classical Reed-Solomon codes [29], and the recently proposed Local Reconstruction Codes [18] and Double Regenerating Codes [16], [17]), redundancy placement (i.e., flat or hierarchical), as well as failure/repair patterns of different subsystems derived from either statistical models or production traces.
+It reports different reliability metrics that capture the durability and availability of an erasure-coded data center.
+Furthermore, it can adopt Importance Sampling [12], [20], [24] to accelerate the